 If your cuticles or nail folds are damaged, you're more likely to contract a fungal or bacterial infection -- cracked skin gives germs access to your bloodstream.
 Infections, especially fungal infections, can be difficult to heal, so if you notice inflammation, pain, a hardening of your nails or any other changes in how your nails look or feel, consult a doctor [source: Robb-Nicholson].

-For more information on protecting your nails from the sun, check out the links on the next page.
+For more information on protecting your nails from the sun, check out the links below.